 Absences due to compliance with a valid subpoena or for jury duty shall be fully compensated by the District and shall not be deducted from the employee's pay or leave balance.

-Reimbursement for Leave Upon Separation
+Payment for Accumulated Leave Upon Separation